Balaje/MultiScaleFEM.jl/README.md

 # MultiscaleFEM.jl

-**NOTE:** I have made some changes to the code, and some of the scripts in `HigherOrderMS/` may not be available.
-The script for solving the Poisson equation is available for testing.
-I will add the code as soon as possible.
-However, the results for the heat and wave equation are available in `README.md`.
-The biggest change in this version: I use [Gridap.jl](https://github.com/gridap/Gridap.jl) to construct the saddle point system.
-I also reduce clutter and make the code more readable.

 ## Introduction

 This repository contains the source code to implement the Localized Orthogonal Decomposition method and the Higher order Multiscale Method to solve the Poisson problem